West Virginia Law Review

 Some judicial-activist proponents might argue that these

-elect not to recant.
-This disincentive to truth telling has
+recant.
+This disincentive to truth telling has resulted

 barrier to case-law development to correct this ambiguity.